retrosnob/retrosnob.github.io/pythonbook.md

 1. Paris is the capital of France
 2. Beijing is the capital of Germany

-It is clear that statement 1 is True and statement 2 is False.
+It is clear that **statement 1 is True** and **statement 2 is False**.

 Now consider the statements:
-1. Paris is the capital of France and Beijing is the capital of Germany
+1. Paris is the capital of France **and** Beijing is the capital of Germany
-2. Paris is the capital of France or Beijing is the capital of Germany
+2. Paris is the capital of France **or** Beijing is the capital of Germany

-Statement 1 is False, because both statements either side of AND need to be True for the whole statement to be True.
+**Statement 1 is False**, because both statements either side of AND need to be True for the whole statement to be True.
-Statement 2 is True, because only one of the statements either side of OR need to be True for the whole state The GCSE also requires you to know the following logical operators.
+**Statement 2 is True**, because only one of the statements either side of OR need to be True for the whole statement to be True.

+The GCSE also requires you to know the following logical operators.
 | Operator | Example | Result
 |---|---|---|